 CUSIP Number.
-Each class of Pass-Through Certificates will have a unique nine-character designation, known as a "CUSIP Number," used to identify that class.
+Each class of Pass-Through Certificates will have a unique nine-character alphanumeric designation assigned by the CUSIP Service Bureau, known as a "CUSIP Number," used to identify that class.

 Denominations.
 Holders on the Fed System or the DTC System must hold and transfer their Pass-Through Certificates in minimum original principal or notional principal amounts of \$1,000 and additional increments of \$1, unless otherwise specified in the applicable supplement.
 A Holder may not transfer a Pass-Through Certificate if, as a result of the transfer, the Holder would have remaining in its account Pass-Through Certificates of any class having an original principal or notional principal amount of less than \$1,000.
 A Holder of Pass-Through Certificates on the Fed System will also have to comply with any Federal Reserve Bank minimum wire transfer requirements.